Get

 Icing made for human consumption is not healthy for dogs, and there is no guarantee that icing is safe for your canine companion.
 Whether you are making your homemade frosting or buying it from a store, you should avoid feeding it to your dog.
 However, a small amount of icing that doesn’t contain toxic ingredients for dogs won’t harm your dog.

-Icing also contains milk, cream, and butter which can be difficult for your dog to digest, leading to an upset stomach and diarrhea.
-The combination of dairy and high sugar content can cause dogs to vomit if they consume too much, making it an unpleasant treat for them to eat even when fed in moderation.
+Icing or other dessert frostings are extremely high in sugar, which is not good for your dog.
+Although your dog will not die if they eat a bit of icing, it is not good for them because of the high sugar content.
+Icing also contains milk, cream, and butter, which can be difficult for your dog to digest, leading to an upset stomach and diarrhea.
+The combination of dairy and sugar can cause dogs to vomit if they consume too much, making it an unpleasant treat for them to eat even when fed in moderation.

-Most store-bought icing will contain artificial ingredients and preservatives which have no benefit for your dog’s health.
+Most store-bought icing will contain artificial ingredients and preservatives, which have no benefit for your dog’s health.
 Instead, these processed ingredients can be harmful to your dog’s health, especially if it is fed often or in large quantities.

 As facultative carnivores, dogs primarily eat animal-based meats, but they can eat an omnivorous diet.
 A healthy diet for dogs will have a limited number of processed foods made for human consumption.

-Dogs do not need highly processed and sugary foods in their diet, and they should instead be fed a diet that consists of animal-based proteins, with a balance of vegetables, grains, or fruits depending on your dog’s breed and individual dietary needs.
+Dogs do not need highly processed and sugary foods in their diet, and they should instead be fed a diet that consists of animal-based proteins with a balance of vegetables, grains, or fruits, depending on your dog’s breed and individual dietary needs.

 Why Is Icing Bad for Dogs?